geminiplanetimager/gpi_pipeline/documentation/usage/tutorial_pol.rst

 ============================================================
 In GPI's polarization mode each lenslet creates a pair of spots on the detector plane: one for each orthogonal polarization state.
 A polarization spot calibration file tells the data pipeline where to find the two spots corresponding to each lenslet.
 Creating a polarization spot calibration file is done in much the same way as a wavelength calibration file for spectral mode.
 	1. Open the recipe editor and press the Add Files button.
 Select flat files taken in the same GPI filter band as your science data.
 In the tutorial data set select files **S20131212S0022.fits to S20131212S0024.fits**.
 	2. In the Recipe Editor, from the drop down menus on the right select **Reduction Category -> Calibrations** and then **Recipe Template -> Calibrate Polarization Spot Locations - Parallel**.
 By selecting the Parallel option by default the pipeline tries to spread the computation across 4 threads.
-If for some reason you'd rather limit the process to one thread can can choose Calibrate Polarization Spot Locations. [#]_
+If for some reason you'd rather limit the process to one thread you can choose Calibrate Polarization Spot Locations. [#]_
 	3. Press Save Recipe and Queue.
 This process should take a few minutes, depending on your machine and whether or not you chose the parallel option.
 	4. Once this is complete it's a good idea to double check that your spot calibration file is doing what it should.
 Open GPItv and open the raw data file.
 From the **Labels** menu select **Labels -> Get Wavcal/Polcal from CalDB**.
 Now select **Labels-> Plot Wavecal/Polcal Grid**.